theNewDynamic/oregonsadventurecoast.com/content/blog/2018-05-08-four-new-oregon-coast-restaurants-you-need-to-try.md

 There is no need to travel to a large city for a fine dining experience.
 Perhaps one of the most exciting recent additions to the local restaurant scene is Restaurant O, led by Master <a href="http://restauranto.us/masterchef-o-neill" target="_blank" rel="noopener noreferrer">Chef Eoghain O’Neill</a>.
 Even though Restaurant O has only been open for a few months, Chef O'Neill's fresh new menu and attentive staff have already received widespread accolades from visitors and locals alike.
 Located in the space formerly occupied by Benetti's Italian Restaurant, Restaurant O is one of the first open concept kitchens in southern Oregon and features a tapas and cocktail bar, a brasserie main dining hall and a tasting room on the upper level that overlooks the bay.
 Reservations are recommended.

 So when you visit our area this spring and summer, be sure to bring your appetite!
-To help you plan, download and print this <a href="/img/restaurant-brochure.pdf" target="_blank" rel="noopener noreferrer"> handy restaurant guide</a> to bring with you as you are out exploring.
+To help you plan, download and print this [handy restaurant guide](/img/restaurant-brochure-04-19.pdf) to bring with you as you are out exploring.
 Bon Appétit!